Prudential Investment Plan

 • There is a wide range of investments to choose from - you'll have access to our:

-• Our core multi-asset funds, including the PruFund range of funds and our With-Profits fund.
-The PruFund range of funds are unique investment funds.
+• Our core multi-asset funds and the PruFund range of funds.
+The PruFund range of funds are investment funds.
 They include a smoothing process that aims to give you some protection against fluctuations in the market, in particular, some of the short-term ups and downs associated with investing directly in the Stock Market.

 • An additional fund range to complement the Multi-Asset funds which are managed by Prudential and other external fund managers who have been chosen for their investment expertise.

 As you can see, there are many fund to choose from and if you decide to change your fund investment, you can currently switch between funds free of charge (this could change in the future) and there’s no Capital Gains Tax to pay.
 Please bear in mind though that there may be certain restrictions applied to certain funds, details of which you can find in the Key Features Document.

 Please note that each fund has its own level of risk and potential growth and the charges for each can vary.